mikhilsurendran/uwsDropletEvaporationCode/readme.txt

 International Journal of Heat and Mass Transfer 168 (2021) 120878.
 10.1016/j.ijheatmasstransfer.2020.120878).

-The code consists of a main function, an ode45 function, an input file and several other functions to evaluate the required thermophysical properties, non-dimensional numbers etc. In order to use the program for predicting the evaporation behavior of UWS droplets, or other single-component droplets, the values of the variables given in the input file should be selected appropriately and the main function should be compiled.
+The code (developed using MATLAB R2020a)consists of a main function, an ode45 function, an input file and several other functions to evaluate the required thermophysical properties, non-dimensional numbers etc. In order to use the program for predicting the evaporation behavior of UWS droplets, or other single-component droplets, the values of the variables given in the input file should be selected appropriately and the main function should be compiled.
 The program can be readily used to predict the evaporation behavior of any single-component liquid droplet by incorporating the required property values of the desired liquids, in the respective functions, and by setting the mass fraction of component two to zero.
 The program may also be used for other bi-component liquids by making minor modifications to the code made available here.